JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 Macros are a major source of bugs.
 Macros don't obey the usual scope and type rules.
-Macros ensure that the human reader see something different from what the compiler sees.
+Macros ensure that the human reader sees something different from what the compiler sees.
-Macros complicates tool building.
+Macros complicate tool building.

 ##### Example, bad